chandan1794/paidyAssignment/README.md

     the already present entries in the table.

     It will store the data in a metadata table for the scanner.
-    The Scanner will scan files one by one, and add their sizes to not over reach the threshold, which we will set.
+    The Scanner will scan files one by one, and add their sizes to not overreach the threshold, which we will set.
 Once close to it, it will create a new job and add a new entry to the ETL task metadata table.
-    Also will add a new job to the ETL, when there are no more new files to scan, after waiting for a certain threshold period.
+    Also, will add a new job to the ETL, when there are no more new files to scan, after waiting for a certain threshold period.

 3. ETL JOB: In this job we will be performing all the ETL tasks we are required to.

-   This process will be triggered by a cron of faster frequency then the Scanner.
-Because of the fact, that if we are running just one ETL process at a time, then only 1 job will execute at a time, but Scanner can create multiple jobs.
+   This process will be triggered by a cron.
+Multiple ETLs can be used, because of the fact, that if we are running just one ETL process at a time, then only 1 job will execute at a time, but Scanner can create multiple jobs.
 If the job creation exceeds the capabilities of 1 ETL, then we can add another ETL.

-   > Will not add the feature to handle multiple ETL processes at the moment.

 ### Scanner Table Schema
 **Id**:  Unique Id